fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-05-27-openfabricationday.md

 <ul>
 1.<a href="https://docs.google.com/forms/d/1MJAREBja3GWx8qnD0lgA_QXMdN3wVR_UNkfZn3Ms-sU/viewform?edit_requested=true">Sing in</a> <br>
 2.<a href="http://fablabbarcelona.simplybook.it/sheduler/manage/event/3/unit/1">Book the machine you want to use</a><br>
-3. Design what you want to do and check the files:<br>
+3.Design what you want to do and check the files:<br>

 </ul>
 <br>